ICAMS/Kanapy/docs/builds/html/_sources/usage.rst.txt

              for meshing the final RVE.
 Nevertheless, a value for `voxel_per_side` has to be provided.
-          2. A good estimation for `voxel_per_side` value can be made by keeping the following point in mind: The smallest dimension of the smallest ellipsoid/sphere should contain atleast 3 voxels.
+          2. A good estimation for `voxel_per_side` value can be made by keeping the following point in mind: The smallest dimension of the smallest ellipsoid/sphere should contain at least 3 voxels.
           3. The `nsteps` value determines the growth of the particle during the simulation.
-             At the start of the simulation all particles are initialized with null volume.
+             At the start of the simulation, all particles are initialized with null volume.
-             At each time step they grow in size by the value: diameter/nsteps.
+             At each time step, they grow in size by the value: diameter/nsteps.
 Therefore, the last timestep would naturally contain particles in their actual size.

 .. _Log-normal distribution's: https://en.wikipedia.org/wiki/Log-normal_distribution